Mobile broadband usage guide: what can you get for your gigabyte?

 You'll find a vast number of applications will be under 10MB, however software such as anti-virus tools can be much larger, while complex applications like Microsoft Office or the Adobe suites can run up to or over 1GB.
 This is also true of patches, be it Windows updates or a patch for games, which can easily be hundreds of MB in size.

 This can be really data intensive, so be careful.
-While a short clip of a song or goal highlights could be as small as 10MB, a full DVD quality film could be as much as 1GB or more.
+While a short clip of a song or goal highlights could be as small as 10MB, a full DVD quality film could be 1GB or more.
 HD downloads will be much larger, in the region of 2-3GB or more.
 A HD movie trailer just a few minutes long can easily exceed 100MB.

 Streaming both audio and video is now very popular, but can also be very data intensive.
 It's tricky to estimate as there are so many video streaming sites, though as a rough guide the BBC says one hour of television from iPlayer will see you downloading anywhere from 50-350MB of data.
 YouTube uses up about 250MB per hour for a 480p video, the default setting.